List of Stargirl characters: Eclipso

 The Justice Society of America members Green Lantern, Spectre, Hawkman, and Hawkgirl all faced Eclipso and lost, with Eclipso then vowing to come after the JSA's families.
 After receiving information from the Shade that killing Eclipso's host would send him back into the diamond Starman, Wildcat and Hourman decided to kill Bruce Gordon.
 They went against the wishes of Stripsey and Flash who thought it was against the JSA's belief's to take a human life.
 Gordon was killed by the JSA with Eclipso being trapped back in the Black Diamond.
 Starman had the black diamond put it into storage.
 This choice of action affected the JSA which is the reason why they were later beaten by the ISA some years later.

 At some point, William Zarick, also known by his villainous counterpart The Wizard, came into possession of the diamond containing Eclipso.
 He hid it in his storage unit in Blue Valley, Nebraska.
 Cindy later found the diamond following Icicle's defeat.

 In season two, Cindy works with Eclipso to form their version of the Injustice Society called Injustice Unlimited.
 Though she was not pleased that Eclipso used her body to kill her stepmother.
 After recruiting Isaac Bowin and Artemis Crock, they battle Stargirl's JSA and Shade until Stargirl accidentally breaks the Black Diamond.
 Free of his imprisonment, Eclipso betrays Cindy, using a diamond shard to send her to the Shadowlands before consuming Bowin, injuring Hourman, and causing Shade and Crock to flee before doing the same.
 Utilizing Gordon's likeness, Eclipso soon resurfaces to torment the JSA and Stargirl's family via their negative emotions and memories like tormenting Yolanda with the images of Brainwave and Henry King Jr., have Beth experience her parents getting a divorce, making Rick think that Solomon Grundy kill a girl when he was actually making him attack his Uncle Matt, causing Barbara to experience the rebirth of Icicle in the snowstorm, causing Matt to be attacked by a cryokinetic Cameron, and causing Pat to see the illusions of Bruce Gordon and some of the ISA members.
 While Beth is able to resist, Eclipso sends Stargirl to the Shadowlands despite the resistance from Pat and Jennie.
-After Shade rescues Stargirl and Burman, the pair join forces with the JSA, Sportsmaster, Tigress, Starman, Solomon Grundy, and Thunderbolt to fight Eclipso.
-While Eclipso kills Grundy, Sportsmaster and Tigress weaken the former before Thunderbolt turns Eclipso into a slice of toast during Stargirl and Jennie's attack on him.
-The heroes hide Eclipso's toast form for safekeeping.
+After Shade rescues Stargirl and Burman, the pair join forces with the JSA, Sportsmaster, Tigress, Starman, Grundy, and Thunderbolt to fight Eclipso.
+While Eclipso kills Grundy, Sportsmaster and Tigress weaken the former before Thunderbolt turns Eclipso into a slice of toast.